isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Device info Kit for Lenovo 500e.md

 **3.1.
 Reporting of Device Issues (hardware issues and damages)**

-* If students encounter issues with their devices in school, they may approach their school-based ICT support staff for assistance.
-They will perform basic troubleshooting and assist to log a case with contractor if needed. ( [go.gov.sg/bdms-icthelp](https://form.gov.sg/#!/6003ab0667a3e600110513fe) )
+* <p style="text-align:justify">If students encounter issues with their devices in school, they may approach their school-based ICT support staff for assistance.
+They will perform basic troubleshooting and assist to log a case with contractor if needed. (<a href="https://form.gov.sg/#!/6003ab0667a3e600110513fe">go.gov.sg/bdms-icthelp</a>)</p>

-* Should the device need to be fixed by the contractor, Parents/students can use the fortnightly collection service provided by the contractors to schools to send in their devices.
-Please note that only personal learning devices procured under PDLP device bulk tender are eligible for the fortnightly collection services provided by contractors.
+* <p style="text-align:justify">Should the device need to be fixed by the contractor, Parents/students can use the <b>fortnightly collection</b> service provided by the contractors to schools to send in their devices.
+Please note that only personal learning devices procured under PDLP device bulk tender are eligible for the fortnightly collection services provided by contractors.</p>

-* The school ICT support team will liaise and confirm the fortnightly collection date and time with the contractor.
-Contractor will pick up the devices from school on the arranged date and time.
+* <p style="text-align:justify">The school ICT support team will liaise and confirm the fortnightly collection date and time with the contractor.
+Contractor will pick up the devices from school on the arranged date and time.</p>

-* The devices (depending on the parts availability) will be fixed and returned to school the next **fortnightly collection service** day.
-If there are follow up actions required, contractor will contact parents/students directly (e.g. the damage is not covered under warranty and need consent to claim insurance to get the repairs done).
+* <p style="text-align:justify">The devices (depending on the parts availability) will be fixed and returned to school the next **fortnightly collection service** day.
+If there are follow up actions required, contractor will contact parents/students directly (e.g. the damage is not covered under warranty and need consent to claim insurance to get the repairs done).</p>

-* School-based service desk personnel will inform the students when they can collect back their devices.
+* <p style="text-align:justify">School-based service desk personnel will inform the students when they can collect back their devices.</p>

 * Parents/students can also bring the device to the Contractor's Service Centre.
 Parents/students are advised to contact Contractor’s helpdesk (T: 800 852 8100).
-Parents/students will need the following information such as their device serial number, brand and model of the device, their name and contact number to log a case with the helpdesk.
+Parents/students will need the following information such as their device serial number, brand and model of the device, their name and contact number to log a case with the helpdesk.</p>
-* Contractor’s helpdesk agent will advise parents/students on any further actions required (e.g. bringing their devices to the service centre for diagnosis or assessment of damage).
+* <p style="text-align:justify">Contractor’s helpdesk agent will advise parents/students on any further actions required (e.g. bringing their devices to the service centre for diagnosis or assessment of damage).</p>
-* **Students can loan a device** from the school common pool for daily lessons **during the period of repair**
+* <p style="text-align:justify"><b>Students can loan a device</b> from the school common pool for daily lessons <b>during the period of repair</b></p>

 **3.2.
 Reporting of Lost Devices**